 The shortage in auto chips is expected to gradually improve from the third quarter, Hyundai said, adding it will seek partnerships with local chipmakers to reduce its reliance on foreign supplies.

-Analysts said the chip supply issues will ease later this year given the recent forecast of improved supply by major supplier Taiwan Semiconductor Manufacturing Co.
+Analysts said the chip supply issues would ease later this year given the recent forecast of improved supply by major supplier Taiwan Semiconductor Manufacturing Co.
 (TSMC).

 To prop up sales in the second half, Hyundai plans to launch the GV70 SUV, the all-electric G80 sedan, its pure-electric IONIQ 5 crossover utility vehicle, and the Santa Cruz pickup truck in the U.S. market.